cbiffle/httpd2/doc/vs.md

-- Because the likelihood of state corruption is lower (due to the above bullets), I am less wedded to the idea of `abort` on recoverable errors, which means I can use a multithreaded instead of multiprocess server.
+- Because the likelihood of state corruption is lower (due to the above bullets), I am less wedded to the idea of `abort` on recoverable errors, which means I can use a single long-lived process containing multiple threads, rather than a short-lived process-per-request.

-- The type system protects against data races and unguarded sharing of data across threads, so a large class of concurrency bugs are much harder to produce -- so I can consider a multithreaded server _without_ reintroducing opportunities for state corruption.
+- The type system protects against data races and unguarded sharing of data across threads, so a large class of concurrency bugs are much harder to produce -- so I can consider a multithreaded server _without_ introducing new opportunities for state corruption.

-- The availability of `async` means that I can write asynchronous, event-driven code as straight-line code and let the compiler sort it out.
+- The availability of `async` means that I can write asynchronous, event-driven code as though it were straight-line code and let the compiler sort it out.
   This in turn means that I'm willing to use event-driven state machines in contexts where writing an explicit state machine by hand would have made the code too difficult to audit and reason about.

 My use of Rust here has also had some unexpected results (at least, I wasn't expecting them):